-Check the IBM DB2 server release.
-The version of the DB2 server should inversion that is identified in the system requirements, see: http://www-01.ibm support/docview.wss?uid=swg2703548 Check the database code set.
-The character set and national character should be UTF8.
-On the database server is logged in as instance owner: \$db2 get db cfg for <database name=""></database> be the com/ 36 er set er that Check the database code set.
-The character set and national character should be UTF8.
-On the database server is logged in as instance owner: \$db2 get db cfg for <database name=""></database> er set er that This should have Database code set UTF-8 set to Check the parameter file entries.
-Follow the DB2 configuration sections provided to make sure that you have a required parameter changes for the DE registry variables, database manager, a database. nade 32 .nd the Check the table spaces setup.Make sure that the required table space set up in the database. es are Check the transaction logs setup.Make sure that the transaction logs are created on a separate partition. ž Check the database user setup.
-View the database user name and pass in the \$TOP/bin/conf/env_settings.in and make sure that the database user is created and all required privileges are granted to the user. word i file is Check the connectivity to the database server.
-The database server and the database mode must be cataloged on the application server.
-Server.
-Check the database connectivity with the following script: server tion sible he
+Setting Description Check the IBM DB2 server release.
+The version of the DB2 server should be the version that is identified in the system requirements, see: http://www-01.ibm.com/ support/docview.wss?uid=swg27035486 Check the database code set.
+The character set and national character set should be UTF8.
+On the database server that is logged in as instance owner: \$db2 get db cfg for <database name=""> This should have Database code set set to UTF-8</database> Check the parameter file entries.
+Follow the DB2 configuration sections provided to make sure that you have made required parameter changes for the DB2 registry variables, database manager, and the database.
+Check the table spaces setup.
+Make sure that the required table spaces are set up in the database.
+Check the transaction logs setup.
+Make sure that the transaction logs are created on a separate partition.
+Check the database user setup.
+View the database user name and password in the \$TOP/bin/conf/env_settings.ini file and make sure that the database user is created and all required privileges are granted to the user.
+Check the connectivity to the database server.
+The database server and the database server node must be cataloged on the application server and the database must be accessible from the application server.
+Check the database connectivity with the following script: \$TOP/bin/test_db.sh